-- It might play with what defines a “novel” or “story” or “literature.”
+- It might play with what defines a “novel” or “story” or “literature” (see Metafiction)

 - It might be delivered to a select few (like the first collection from Facsimile Press, which publishes fiction only via fax).

-BOTTOM LINE: Literary fiction is very hard to write, and it can be hard for general audiences to read, but it does have a specific audience with fairly clear expectations.
+Literary fiction is very hard to write, and it can be hard for general audiences to read, but it does have a specific audience with fairly clear expectations.

 Upmarket Fiction or “Book Club Books”

-Upmarket Fiction is mainstream or general fiction that has both commercial and literary elements.
+Upmarket Fiction is mainstream fiction with both literary and commercial elements.
 These are often books read by book clubs, because not only are the books entertaining and accessible, but they also have finely crafted prose, universal themes, or head-scratching concepts that beg to be discussed with other readers.